hansolo-N/Twitch-Analysis/README.md

   - the scatter plot with a perfect line visible, shows that the predicted and actual values almost perfectly fit the line, indicating an accurate model.

  ![image](https://github.com/user-attachments/assets/054d4ac8-a200-4e20-ab0a-434eca10ed26)

+ ### Conclusion
+ > **Key Findings:**
+   - Twitch experienced major growth in its platform in the initial years, especially with covid pandemic which confined people to their homes.
+   - 2021 saw the platform lose streamers and viewership, which could be for a number of reasons such streaming competitors like Youtube,TikTok and Kick, to name a few,people also having the freedom to leave their homes after the pandemic could possibly be contributing factor.
+   - ultimately Twitch has solidified its user base and as it being the primary streaming platform for users.
+ > **Limitations:**
+   - The analysis could be more accurate with the aid of data pertaining to other streaming and social media platforms to guage whether their platforms also suffered from loss in user engagement.

+ ### Closing Statement
+     > In conclusion, this analysis provides valuable insights into the key factors driving viewer engagement.